Windows Shares (SMB)

 The upstream Samba project that TrueNAS uses for SMB features notes in the 4.11 release that the SMB1 protocol is deprecated and warns portions of the protocol might be further removed in future releases.
 Administrators should work to phase out any clients using the SMB1 protocol from their environments.

-However, most SMB clients support SMB 2 or 3 protocols, even when not default.
+However, most SMB clients support SMB 2 or 3 protocols even when they are not the default.

 Legacy SMB clients rely on NetBIOS name resolution to discover SMB servers on a network.
-TrueNAS disables the NetBIOS Name Server (nmbd) by default.
-Enable it on the Network > Global Settings screen if you require this functionality.
+TrueNAS disables the NetBIOS name server (nmbd) by default.
+Enable it on the Network > Global Settings screen if this functionality is required.

-Windows clients use WS-Discovery to discover the presence of SMB servers, but you can disable network discovery by default depending on the Windows client version.
+Windows clients use WS-Discovery to discover the presence of an SMB server.
+You can disable network discovery by default depending on the Windows client version.

 Discoverability through broadcast protocols is a convenience feature and is not required to access an SMB server.